wttech/bobcat/docs/_docs/guides/first-test.md

 ## Our first Page Objects

-Always before jumping straight away into coding, it's a good habit to stop and analyze what we are going to actually need to automate on our website.
-When it comes to modeling the necessary parts of the page (or multiple ones) as page objects, it's a good idea to draw the relationship first.
-An important note here: **page object doesn't have to mean an actual page**, it can also refer to a page section, single component etc.
+Always before jumping straight away into coding, it's a good habit to stop and analyze what tests we actually need automated on our website.
+When it comes to modeling the necessary parts of the page (or multiple ones) as page objects, it's a good idea to draw the relationships first.
+An important note here: **a page object doesn't have to represent an actual page**, it can also refer to a page section, single component, etc.

 To automate our test case we need to tackle the following elements on their related pages: